 The more appealing you can make the room look, the better, so set the child’s bedroom up for sleep.
 Make sure the bed is nice and comfortable, with plenty of pillows and a good children’s mattress, and generally so irresistible that they can’t wait to get into bed!
-For toddlers and younger children, a themed bed could also work well in this regard.
+For toddlers and younger children, a themed bed could also work well.

 Getting your child to sleep alone

-Parents may find it hard to leave their child alone, but they need rest, not their parents with them.
+Parents may find it hard to leave their children alone, but they need rest, not their parents with them.
 Explain to your child what’s going to happen and why.
 They need to understand your reasoning.
 If they don’t, they won’t cooperate as readily and will feel as if you’ve abandoned them.
-Tell them that sleep is important for them to grow healthy and strong and that parents have to get their sleep and rest, too.
+Tell them that sleep is important for them to grow healthy and strong and that parents must get their sleep and rest, too.